luciangreen/Languages/README.md

 |: fr
 ```

 * Note: The trans shell software has a quota, so it is recommended to translate 60 words of doc.txt at a time by editing it before running.
-Lucian Academy does not support using another language and gives no guarantee for the software.

-* You could translate docs.txt into the target language with Google Translate, however please bear in mind that the Google translation of algorithms will not match List Prolog.
+* You could translate docs.txt into the target language "en2" and then into your chosen target language with Google Translate.

 * To translate an algorithm from one language to another: